pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-legacy-tree-sitter.md

 layout: doc.ejs
 ---

-Pulsar's legacy syntax highlighting and code folding system is also powered by [Tree-sitter](http://tree-sitter.github.io/tree-sitter).
+Pulsar also has a syntax highlighting and code folding system powered by an earlier version of [Tree-sitter](http://tree-sitter.github.io/tree-sitter).
-While the legacy version is still supported (which won't be for long) this documentation can be used to aide in working with this older format.

 ::: warning
 Legacy Tree-sitter grammars are deprecated, and support for them **will be removed** in newer Pulsar versions.
 It is **not recommended** to develop any new packages in this format.
 As of version 1.114.0, legacy Tree-sitter grammars are not the default, and must be opted into.
 :::

-## Getting Started
+## Getting started

 There are two components required to use Tree-sitter in Pulsar: a _parser_ and a _grammar_ file.

-## The Parser
+## The parser

 Tree-sitter generates parsers based on [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar) that are typically written in JavaScript.
 The generated parsers are C libraries